AAFC-Bioinfo-AAC/template-repository/README.md

 > 👉 *REQUIRED: Provide all technical details of the project in a separate document and link it here.*

-For technical details, including installation and usage instructions, please see the [User Guide](/docs/user-guide.md).
+For technical details, including installation and usage instructions, please refer to the [User Guide](/docs/user-guide.md).

 ---